 Since 1993 John has worked primarily within Addiction services, initially dealing only with alcohol related difficulties.
 At the beginning of 2008 he became more involved and interested in working with users of other substances including opiates, cocaine, cannabis and more “novel psychoactive” substances, whilst continuing to work with alcohol related difficulties.

-John has recently completed training in Clinical Hypnosis at Central England College of Hypnotherapy.
+John was trained in Clinical Hypnosis at Central England College of Hypnotherapy.
 For the first time in his life he is embracing self employment as a way of being able to continue to promote and enable change.